Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Operating System (Theory)/IO System/IO Efficiency (via Scheduling & Buffering)/Disk Scheduling/Disk Scheduling with HDD/HDD Scheduling Policies.md

 ### Last-In, First-Out (LIFO)
 Surprisingly, a policy of always taking the most recent request has some merit.
 In transaction-processing systems, giving the device to the most recent user should result in little or no arm movement for moving through a sequential file.
 Taking advantage of this locality improves throughput and reduces queue lengths.
 As long as a job can actively use the file system, it is processed as fast as possible.
 However, if the disk is kept busy because of a large workload, there is the distinct possibility of starvation.
 Once a job has entered an I/O request in the queue and fallen back from the head of the line, the job can never regain the head of the line unless the queue in front of it empties.

-FIFO, priority, and LIFO (last-in-first-out) scheduling are based solely on attri- butes of the queue or the requester.
+FIFO, priority, and LIFO (last-in-first-out) scheduling are based solely on attributes of the queue or the requester.
 If the current track position is known to the scheduler, then scheduling based on the requested item can be employed.
 We will examine these policies next.

 ### Shortest Service Time First (SSTF)